 Zinc 1% 0.1 mg

-Being an excellent source of pivotal vitamins and minerals, pears support strong bones and joints, fortified muscles, enriched skin texture and healthy hair growth.
-They also abound in polyphenol, flavonoid, carotenoid antioxidants that boost immunity, prevent cancer, enhance eye health and augment heart wellness.
-Undoubtedly, pears are a wonderful addition to the daily diet and provide a ton of health benefits for uplifted overall wellbeing.
+Being an excellent source of pivotal vitamins and minerals, pears support strong bones and joints, fortified muscles, enriched skin texture, and healthy hair growth.
+They also abound in polyphenol, flavonoid, and carotenoid antioxidants that boost immunity, prevent cancer, and enhance eye health, and heart wellness.
+Undoubtedly, pears are a wonderful addition to the daily diet and provide a ton of health benefits for uplifted overall well-being.

 Fights Free Radical Damage

 The pear fruit is rich in Vitamin C and other phenolic compounds called flavonoids.
-These prevent the damage of cells due to free radicals, pollutants and toxic chemicals which leads to the health ailments such as heart disease, cancer and arthritis.
-Free radicals are developed in the body when the body is exposed to the radiation, tobacco or smoke and during the process of breaking down of food.
+These prevent the damage of cells due to free radicals, pollutants, and toxic chemicals which lead to health ailments such as heart disease, cancer, and arthritis.
+Free radicals develop in the body when the body is exposed to radiation, tobacco, or smoke and during the process of breaking down food.
 The antioxidant property of pears effectively combats toxins in the body.

 Bolsters Immune Function

-Vitamin C enhances the white blood cells production and also assists in the functioning.
-As Vitamin C is an antioxidant, it eliminates the oxidative damage and enhances the smooth functioning.
+Vitamin C enhances white blood cell production and also assists in functioning.
+As Vitamin C is an antioxidant, it eliminates oxidative damage and enhances smooth functioning.
 Vitamin C effectively boosts the immune system to counteract the colds.

 Reduces The Risk Of Stroke

-The negligible amounts of sodium and cholesterol in the pear fruit lowers the chances of stroke and health ailments such as inflammation, oxidative damage, cardiac health, atherosclerosis, blood pressure and endothelial health.
-The development of plaque in the body results in the stroke or heart attack which could be reduced with the Vitamin C.
+The negligible amounts of sodium and cholesterol in the pear fruit lower the chances of stroke and health ailments such as inflammation, oxidative damage, cardiac health, atherosclerosis, blood pressure, and endothelial health.
+The development of plaque in the body results in stroke or heart attack which could be reduced with Vitamin C.

 Also Read: Stroke/Cerebrovascular Accident: Causes, Symptoms And Treatment